haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Ramping

 A ramp allows for smooth transitions from 0 amplitude to the full amplitude of the signal.
-It is useful for avoid clicks in the onset or offset of a sound.
+It is useful to avoid clicks in the onset or offset of a sound.
 For example, pure-tones are typically ramped when presented.

 ```julia
 signal(sin,ω=2kHz) |> until(5s) |> ramp